thorlorick/simple_Grade_Insight/README.md

 ## What It Does

 ### 🧑‍🏫 For Teachers
-- Upload CSV files with student grades and assignments
+- Upload CSV files with student assignments and grades
-- Use tags to organize classes, subjects, or terms
+- Use tags to organize classes, subjects, or assignments
 - Each teacher’s data is isolated within their school
 - No training or setup required — just upload and go

 ### 👪 For Parents
 - See real-time updates on student progress
-- View assignments, marks, by teacher/class
+- View assignments, marks, teacher comments in almost real time
-- Filter by custom tags
+- Filter by custom tags for easy subject identification
 - Access through a school-branded portal (e.g., `yourschool.gradeinsight.com`)

 ### 🎓 For Students